-The remaining milestone issuance (12,000,000 shares of common stock) has not yet been met.
+The remaining milestone issuances (50,000,000 shares of common stock) have not yet been met.

 The Company, prior to issuing any shares as noted above, was required to first increase their authorized shares of common stock to be able to effectuate these transactions.